-Although the expiration date on the outside of the kit may be different than the expiration date on the syringe, it is the outer date (on the back of the red box) you should always reference.
+Although the expiration date on the outside of the kit may be different than the expiration date on the syringe, it is the outer date (on the back of the red box) you should always refer to.
 The kit (as a whole) expires when the earliest expiration date of any of the items contained in the kit occurs.

-Expired or used kits should be placed in a Sharps container.
-If a designated container is not at hand, place in a sealed, puncture-proof plastic container clearly labeled “contains Sharps.”
+Expired or used kits should be placed in a sharps container.
+If a designated container is not at hand, place in a sealed, puncture-proof plastic container clearly labeled “contains sharps.”
 Keep the container away from children.
-For further information on Sharps disposal, visit www.fda.gov and search for “Sharps disposal.”
+For further information on sharps disposal, visit www.fda.gov and search for “sharps disposal.”

 Keep kits with other diabetes supplies wherever you or your child spends time.
 For children this may be with the school nurse, at daycare, at camp, and with the coach.
 Adults will want to have a Glucagon kit at the workplace, at home, at the homes of relatives, and in the dorm room.
 See Be Prepared With Multiple Kits and ask your doctor about getting a prescription for more than one kit in order to have one at multiple locations.